Let me know if I can help add Arabic. I realize RPG maker probably doesn't support Arabic to begin with, but still, let me know!

 Video commentary by Abdullah Karam

 Path Out is an episodic game.
-In this very first demo version of the adventure , Abdullah recalls life before the war, a family decision that led to his departure and the perilous journey from his hometown Hama to the Turkish border through the war-torn Aleppo province.
+In this very first chapter of the adventure , Abdullah recalls life before the war, a family decision that led to his departure and the perilous journey from his hometown Hama to the Turkish border through the war-torn Aleppo province.
 In its final version of up to five episodes, the game should take the player on a journey from Syria through Turkey, Greece and the Balkan until he finally arrives at his destination (and current whereabout) in Central Europe.

 More infos and media: